Skip to content

 These memories surfaced as potentially relevant…

 The summary context adds the narrative arc.
 Emotional notes, unresolved threads, relationship dynamics.
-It tells Claude not just what was discussed, but how it felt.
+It tells Claude what was discussed, and how it felt.

 The Full Picture